 Where RVTFd=1 if the Supply Point is in transition for the purposes of RV Volumetric and RV Non-Volumetric Charges0 Otherwise

 For days prior to 2017-04-01, iIn accordance with the Wholesale Scheme of Charges define the Water Chargeable Meter Size (WCMSd) which corresponds to LRVd, and each WCMSi corresponds to a unique Water Meter Annual Non-Volumetric Charge (WMANVCi =WMANVCi (WCMSd )).
 For days on or after 2017-04-01 and prior to 2018-04-01, in accordance with the Wholesale Scheme of Charges, for days when the SPID is not vacant, define the Water Chargeable Meter Size (WCMSd) which corresponds to RVd, and each WCMSi corresponds to a unique Water Meter Annual Non-Volumetric Charge (WMANVCi =WMANVCi (WCMSd )).
 For days on or after 2018-04-01 and prior to 2020-04-01, in accordance with the Wholesale Scheme of Charges, for days when the SPID is not vacant, define LRVWCMSd, corresponding to LRVd to create either an LRVWMANVCi or a WMANCi and define RVWCMSd, corresponding to RVd to create an RVWMANVCi.
 For days when the SPID is vacant (on or after 2017-04-01 and prior to 2020-04-01), WCMSd, RVWCMSd and LRVWCMSd shall be 20mm.
-For days on or after 2020-04-01, in accordance with the Wholesale Scheme of Charges, the .
-WCMSd shall be 20mm, creating a WMANVCi.
+For days on or after 2020-04-01, In accordance with the Wholesale Scheme of Charges, the WCMSd shall be 20mm, creating a WMANVCi.

 The Unadjusted Water Meter Based Charge (UWMBCd) is given by the table of Water Meter Annual Non-Volumetric Charges as